LeanderNathan/expense_tracker/README.md

 # expense_tracker
+A old project made during the start of uni.
-An easy way to manage our daily expenses in a more efficient and manageable way.
+It is an easy way to manage daily expenses in a more efficient and manageable way.